FranckPachot/yb-pglike/README.md

 ## Reason

 With this single-node image, the goal is to have the same behavior as PostgreSQL.
 There are some advantages: YugabyteDB doesn't need VACUUM and solves many related problems (see [Which PostgreSQL problems are solved with YugabyteDB](https://dev.to/yugabyte/which-postgresql-problems-are-solved-with-yugabytedb-2gm)).
-For production, simply add two additional replicas (same command with additional `--join=` with the fully qualified address of the first node) and it becaomes resilient to any node failure.
+For production, simply add two additional replicas (same command with additional `--join=` with the fully qualified address of the first node) and it become resilient to any node failure.
 You can also use a managed sevice on

 ## List of applications validated with this docker image or similar config